cmeiner/rent-a-thing/README.md

 `npm run dev`

-If you want to run the tests, write the following
+If you want to run the tests, make sure the project is running on localhost:3000.
+Then open another terminal and write the following.

 `npx cypress open`